bellevue7k/reset/README.md

 - Andrew Jelley (https://jelley.fish)
 - Marc Wieland (https://marcwieland.name)

-If you like the styles give a shoudout and tell us.
+If you like the styles give a shout-out and tell us.